ratwolfzero/hopalong_python/README.md

 The images were rendered as follows:

-- **Density Heatmap Matrix**: using `matplotlib.pyplot.imshow` with the trajectory extents calculated during iterations.
+- **Density Heatmap Matrix**: used `matplotlib.pyplot.imshow` with the calculated trajectory extents.
 The interpolation='none' parameter ensures that no smoothing is applied, preserving the discrete pixel values.
-- **Histogram Density Matrix**: using `matplotlib.pyplot.pcolormesh` with the bin edges calculated from `numpy.histogram2d`.
+- **Histogram Density Matrix**: used `matplotlib.pyplot.pcolormesh` with the bin edges calculated from `numpy.histogram2d`.
 The antialiased=False parameter ensures that the discrete bin boundaries are preserved during visualization.

 **Visual Side-by-Side Comparison**
 **Parameters**: a = -2, b = -0.33, c = 0.01
 **Number of Iterations**: 2 × 10^8
-**Image Size**: 1000 × 1000 pixels
+**Image Size / Bins Size**: 1000 × 1000

 ![Example Attractor Image](./Documentation/Figure_5.png)